 - Get your candy molds and paintbrushes together and clean out your freezer, so you have some space to place the molds.

-- Before you begin painting, decide what colors you want to use for the features and what color you want for the background.
+Before you begin creating your hand-painted lollipops, you need to decide what colors you want to use.
+You will only paint the features of the lollipops, not the background.

-- You can paint all or just some of the features on your mold.
-Here I started by painting the mouth with bright pink coating.
+You can paint all or just some of the features on your mold.
+For this mold, I skipped painting the whiskers.
+I think they look fine white.

-- Dip a paintbrush into the coating and dab it into the indentation on the candy mold.
+- Dip a paintbrush into the melted chocolate and dab it into the indentation on the candy mold.

-- Add more coating to your brush as needed to fill in the entire indented area.
+- Add more chocolate to your brush as needed to fill in the entire indented area.

 - By dabbing the chocolate (see the pink spot at the top of the image) you will end up with a nice opaque area.

-- If you brush the chocolate on (pink streaks on bottom of image), it will harden, streak, and leave you with a see-through area.
+- If you brush the chocolate on (pink streaks on the bottom of the image), it will harden, streak, and leave you with a see-through area.

 - Also, always dip your brush into melted chocolate and not along the sides of the jar, so that you get nicely melted chocolate.